 When Low Power Mode is off, you can interact with Auto-Lock settings.
 To turn Low Power Mode on and off, go to Settings → Battery and flip the Low Power Mode toggle.

 Your iPhone also enters Low Power Mode when the battery level falls below the twenty percent mark so keep that in mind, too.

 In addition to enforcing the 30-second Auto-Lock option, Low Power Mode also enables manual fetching for Mail, disables automatic downloads and background app refreshes, throttles your CPU, reduces network speed and disables motion—all in the name of extending your run time.

 You’ll know Low Power Mode is active when the battery icon in iOS’s status bar changes to a yellow color.

 RELATED: How iOS 9’s new Low Power Mode works

-Low Power Mode was found to cut down the performance of the iPhone 6s to iPhone 5s-levels, which still leaves you with a perfectly usable phone for many common tasks.
+Low Power Mode was found to cut down the performance, which still leaves you with a perfectly usable phone for many common tasks.